-Delivery Program 2018 - 2021 Operational Plan 2018 - 2019 Service Measure Budget Reference 1.2.1 Develop and maintain Council's sporting facilities, pool, playgrounds and walking and cycling paths 1.2.1.1 Undertake a sportsground equity service level review to realign service levels and clearly define Council and user group roles Eco Dev and Infrastructure Sportsground Equity Review completed and approved by Council New arrangements implemented through updated user agreements 9EB 40SS 1.2.1.2 Finalise all projects funded through Councils Stronger Communities funding program Eco Dev and Infrastructure All projects completed and acquitted by 30 June 2019 63ER 1.2.1.3 Deliver projects funded through the Stronger Country Communities Program: Lagoon Walking Track Pool Changeroom Upgrade Scotts Park (Rocket Park) Upgrade Eco Dev and Infrastructure All projects completed and acquitted by 30 June 2019 39PG 41SP 1.2.2 Provide community halls and facilities 1.2.2.1 Support Committees to manage Council halls and facilities Corporate 355 Committees compliant with legislation 18CS 1.2.2.2 Provide a sufficient maintenance budget to ensure community halls and facilities are for fit for purpose Infrastructure Maintenance undertaken on community halls and facilities as required and based on condition assessments 31CB
+Delivery Program 2018 - 2021 Operational Plan 2018 - 2019 Service Measure Budget Reference 1.2.1 Develop and maintain Council's sporting facilities, pool, playgrounds and walking and cycling paths 1.2.1.1 Undertake a Sportsground Equity Review to realign service levels and clearly define Council's and user groups' roles Community and Economic Development and Infrastructure Sportsground Equity Review completed User Group Agreements reviewed 9EB 40SS 1.2.1.2 Deliver projects funded through the Stronger Communities Fund Major Projects Program Community and Economic Development and Infrastructure All projects completed and acquitted by 30 June 2019 63ER 1.2.1.3 Deliver projects funded through the Stronger Country Communities Program: Lagoon to River Walk Signage Project Deniliquin Swim Centre All Abilities Access Upgrade Scott's Park Destination Playground Project Community and Economic Development and Infrastructure All projects completed and acquitted in line with funding agreements 39PG 41SP 1.2.2 Provide community halls and facilities 1.2.2.1 Support Committees to manage Council halls and facilities Corporate 355 Committees compliant with legislation 18CS 1.2.2.2 Ensure community halls and facilities are fit for purpose and sufficiently maintained Infrastructure Community halls and facilities maintained as per condition assessments 31CB

-1.2 Our community is safe, happy and healthy, both physically and mentally Delivery Program 2018 - 2021 Operational Plan 2018 - 2019 Service Measure Budget Reference 1.2.3 Deliver services to enhance community safety in the built and natural environment 1.2.3.1 Deliver Regulatory Services with a focus on animal management, town appearance and car parking Eco Dev Increased number of registered dogs for 2018/19 year in comparison with 2017/18 16AC 1.2.3.2 Deliver building and environmental health services to provide a safe built environment and achieve food safety Eco Dev Processing time for building permits and food inspections are within legislative requirements 100% food inspections completed annually 14HS 1.3 Our community and publi c space are accessible and incl usive and refle ect our history, heritage and cu lture 1.3.1 Council aims to develop Edward River Council as a vibrant and progressive community by supporting and partnering with community groups and assisting in developing cultural spaces 1.3.1.1 Promote and support local events and activities such as NAIDOC week, Wamba Wamba Perrep Perrepa week, Seniors week, International Women's Day and Youth Week activities Eco Dev and Office of GM No. of local events supported 13CS 1.3.1.2 Progress the development of the Deniliquin Town Hall as a community, arts, performance and cultural hub Eco Dev and Office of GM Funding secured for project Project plan developed, and tender completed Project implemented (likely to be a multi-year project across 2018/19 and 2019/20) 9EB 6GM 1.3.1.3 Commence discussions with indigenous groups and organisations about local indigenous arts, culture and heritage Eco Dev and Office of GM Discussions commenced with relevant groups Plan developed and presented to Council 9EB 6GM
+1.2 Our community is safe, happy and healthy, both physically and mentally Delivery Program 2018 - 2021 Operational Plan 2018 - 2019 Service Measure Budget Reference 1.2.3 Deliver services to enhance community safety in the built and natural environment 1.2.3.1 Deliver Regulatory Services with a focus on animal management, town appearance and car parking Environmental Services Increased number of registered dogs for 2018/19 year in comparison with 2017/18 Implement de-sexing program Undertake four free microchipping weeks per year 16AC 1.2.3.2 Deliver building and environmental health services to provide a safe built environment and achieve food safety Environmental Services Completion of all food inspections within legislative requirements Complete all skin penetration inspections Complete two pool barrier inspections per week Prepare a Council Policy for pool barrier inspections Preparation of essential fire safety program 14HS 1.3 Our community and public space are accessible and inclusive and reflect our history, heritage and culture 1.3.1 Council aims to develop Edward River Council as a vibrant and progressive community by supporting and partnering with community groups and assisting in developing cultural spaces 1.3.1.1 Promote and support local events and activities such as NAIDOC week, Wamba Wamba Perrep Perrepa week, Seniors week, International Women's Day and Youth Week activities Community and Economic Development and Office of GM No. of local events supported 13CS

+1.3 Our community and public space are accessible and inclusive and reflect our history, heritage and culture (cont) 1.3.1 Council aims to develop Edward River Council as a vibrant and progressive community by supporting and partnering with community groups and assisting in developing cultural spaces 1.3.1.2 Progress the development of the Deniliquin Town Hall as a community, arts, performance and cultural hub Community and Economic Development and Office of GM 1.
+2. 3.
+Funding secured for project Project plan developed, and tender completed Project commenced 9EB 6GM 1.3.1.3 Commence discussions with indigenous groups and organisations about local indigenous arts, culture and heritage Community and Economic Development and Office of GM 1.
+Discussions commenced with relevant groups Plan developed and presented to Council 9EB 6GM